dotnet/MQTTnet/README.md

 * Access to internal trace messages
 * Extensible client credential validation (server only)
 * Unit tested (48+ tests)
-* Lightweight (only the low level implementation of MQTT)
+* Lightweight (only the low level implementation of MQTT, no overhead)

 ## Supported frameworks
 * .NET Standard 1.1+